 You can pick up a skimboard or surfboard at one of many local surf shops, including Reno Beach Surf Shop in St. Pete.
 Make a point to stop into Nekton Surf Shop in Indian Rocks Beach, owned by Gulf Coast surfing legends, the Lopez family.
 Cory and Shea Lopez put Gulf Coast surfing on the map in the late '90s, ranking in the Top 40 of the Association of Surfing Professionals World Championship Tour.

 Popular spots for skimming and surfing include Sand Key, Indian Rocks Beach and Redington Shores, near the Redington Long Pier.
 With daily surf reports and photos as well as weekly forecasts, sites like Gulfster.com make it easy to track down some slide-worthy skim or surf.

 If you're digging the beach scene and want to stay close by, check out the surf-themed Postcard Inn on the Beach.
-It's right on St. Pete Beach, voted TripAdvisor's No. 1 Beach in the U.S. and No. 5 in the world for 2012.
+It's right on St. Pete Beach, voted TripAdvisor's No. 3 Beach in the U.S. for 2017.
 The hotel is Endless Summer meets High Modern, with a touch of island style.
 They have SUPs for rent, too.
-Other beachfront hotels offering SUPs right onsite or within walking distance include Island Inn Beach Resort on Treasure Island and Palm Pavilion Inn on Clearwater Beach, which was named the Top U.S. Beach of 2016 by TripAdvisor.
+Other beachfront hotels offering SUPs right onsite or within walking distance include Island Inn Beach Resort on Treasure Island and Palm Pavilion Inn on Clearwater Beach, which was named TripAdvisor's top beach in 2016 and landed at No. 4 in 2017.

 Kiteboarding: Take to the Sky